 NY Cell Phone Ticket Lawyer

-Sec 1225-c deals with mobile telephones and voice communication in particular–classic talking on the telephone situations.
+Sec 1225-c deals with mobile telephones and voice communication–classic talking on-the-telephone situations.

-Sec 1225-d deals with portable electronic devices which can mean a cell phone (data and texting transmission) as well as all other devices such as iPods, tablets, GPS, etc.
+Sec 1225-d deals with portable electronic devices which can mean cell phones (data and texting transmission) and all other devices such as iPods, tablets, GPS, etc.

-The law offers some specifics about the definition of “using”.
-It discusses holding phones in proximity to one’s ear and simply holding devices in one’s hand in general.
+The law offers some specifics about the definition of “using.”
+It discusses holding phones near one’s ear and simply holding devices in one’s hand.

 - If a police officer thinks he observes you holding a cell phone or somehow playing around with it or paying attention to it or another gadget or device, he’s likely to give you a ticket.

-- With respect to phones, you will never be able to 100% “prove” you weren’t texting or talking by simply providing a bill or other records.
-When it comes to talking on the phone, people may own multiple phones (work/personal) or could have multiple lines under the same name.
+- Concerning phones, you will never be able to 100% “prove” you weren’t texting or talking by simply providing a bill or other records.
+When talking on the phone, people may own multiple phones (work/personal) or have multiple lines under the same name.
 There’s never a way to certify that a bill provided in court is for the same phone the officer observed on the day in question.
-With texting or other portable electronic device use, it’s even harder to prove anything with a bill.
-There are some actions (like reading an already downloaded email or looking at pictures of your cat that were already on your phone) that may not show up on a data usage bill at all.
+With texting or other portable electronic devices, it’s even harder to prove anything with a bill.
+Some actions (like reading an already downloaded email or starting to type a text that is never sent or looking at pictures of your cat that were already on your phone) would not show up on a data usage bill.

 WHAT DOES AN OFFICER NEED TO ESTABLISH IN COURT?

-The basic elements of the charge are pretty simple.
-The person issued the summons must be the operator (driver) of the vehicle, there must be a phone/device in the person’s hand and the vehicle must be in motion.
-For commercial vehicles, the vehicle doesn’t even need to be in motion–devices cannot be used even while stopped at lights or in traffic.
+The essential elements of the charge are simple.
+The person who issued the summons must be the operator (driver) of the vehicle, there must be a phone/device in the person’s hand, and the vehicle must be in motion.
+The vehicle doesn’t need to be in motion for commercial vehicles–devices cannot be used even while stopped at lights or in traffic.

-While the basic elements may seem simple, the takeaway here shouldn’t be that these tickets are impossible to fight.
-In most cases, an attorney can fight.
+While the basic elements may seem simple, the takeaway shouldn’t be that these tickets are impossible to fight.
+A good NY cell phone ticket lawyer can always fight and have a legitimate chance to avoid or reduce the consequences of the conviction.
 How this is done would vary depending on where the ticket was issued, the particular circumstances, etc.

-What we warn against is reading the law and then trying to shape your use of the phone while driving based on the specific legalese.
-Don’t say to yourself something like “I’m safe as long as I don’t hold the phone ‘in the immediate proximity’ of my ear.”
-Doesn’t matter how good your lawyer is or how smart you are or how well you’ve dissected the law–the best defense will always be avoiding the ticket in the first place and this is done by putting your phone away, leaving it out of sight and going completely hands-free while driving.
+We warn against reading the law and then trying to shape your phone use while driving based on the specific legalese.
+Don’t say to yourself something like, “I’m safe as long as I don’t hold the phone ‘in the immediate proximity’ of my ear.”
+It doesn’t matter how good your NY cell phone ticket lawyer is, how smart you are, or how well you’ve dissected the law–the best “defense” will always be avoiding the ticket in the first place and this happens by putting your phone away, leaving it out of sight and remaining fully hands-free while driving.

 AGGRESSIVE CELL PHONE TICKET ENFORCEMENT IN NY

-Just read the news to see how serious the issue is from both political and enforcement ends.
+Just read the news and pay attention to the public service announcements to see how serious the issue of distracted driving is from both political and enforcement ends.
 Officers are out there looking to cite people for phone and device violations.
 Look at the history of these tickets and see how quickly the attitude towards them changed:

-Fines for NY cell phone tickets can range from a relative small amount to a few hundred dollars depending on a few factors including:
+Fines for NY cell phone tickets can range from a relatively small amount to a few hundred dollars depending on a few factors, including:

 CELL PHONE TICKET FAQS

-A cell phone violation is a 5 point violation.
+A cell phone violation is a 5-point violation.
 It’s a big chunk of points, almost half of your allotted 11 total.
-If this is the only violation on your record then a suspension is highly unlikely.
+If this is the only violation on your record, then a suspension is highly unlikely.
 Of course like any violation, adding more points to an existing point on one’s record could be a problem.
-Commercial drivers should be even more careful with these as an accumulation of multiple convictions can quickly lead to loss of commercial privileges.
+Commercial drivers should be even more careful with these, as accumulating multiple convictions can quickly lead to the loss of commercial privileges.

 The law definitely has an emergency exception but that is limited to conversations with police, fire, doctors/hospitals.
 Have a family member in surgery?
-A call from a friend with information is not covered but a call from the doctor or hospital may be.
+The law has an emergency exception limited to conversations with police, fire departments, doctors, and hospitals.
+Have a family member in surgery?
+A call from a friend with information is not covered, but a call from the doctor or hospital may be.

-This is covered by the portable electronic device section of the law.
-If using GPS required you to hold the device in your hand then you are in violation.
-Regardless of why a device is in use, the law wants devices to be attached to the car in some fashion that allows their use to be “hands-free”.
+The portable electronic device section of the law covers this.
+If using GPS requires holding the device in your hand, you are in violation.
+Regardless of why a device is in use, the law wants devices to be attached to the car in some fashion that allows their use to be “hands-free.”

-Many people who receive tickets bring in witnesses to bolster their case and help dispute the charge in question.
-You can always have a witness but the power of such witnesses may not be as great as you think.
-The judge knows these are friends/family and also knows no one ever brings a witness in to argue the officer’s side of it all
+Many people who receive tickets bring witnesses to bolster their case and help dispute the charge.
+You can always have a witness, but such witnesses’ power may not be as good as you think.
+The judge knows these are friends/family and knows no one ever brings a witness in to argue the officer’s side.

 Outside NYC, plea bargaining to a lesser charge is always an available option.
 While most prosecutors are open to negotiation, these tickets related to distracted driving can be an issue in certain counties/courts.
-It’s a “red flag” type of situation and some prosecutors may have special policies just for these tickets that would need to be navigated in order to obtain a favorable outcome.
+It’s a “red flag” type of situation, and some prosecutors may have special policies just for these tickets that would need to be navigated to obtain a favorable outcome.